 Ameohne’e rubbed the side of her head and looked at Wu.
 “I suppose you’re going to give it to me too?”

 “This one would never speak so.”
 Wu gave an almost mocking bow.
 “But you ride upon the tiger.
 Wonder ‘what if’ when we all survive this.”

 Ameohne’e took a deep breath and nodded.
 “Alright.
 Alright.
 Cheung isn’t on board, but ey isn’t going to cause trouble right now.”

-“This one will message Shin, e is best suited to being Cheung fully on board.”
+“This one will message Shin, she is best suited to being Cheung fully on board.”